Ulricharmel001/alx-system_engineering-devops/0x03-shell_variables_expansions/alias-script.md

  A script that display current linux user when run

  # list Env Variables
- Added script 4-global_variable, that list all env variables
+ Added script 4-global_variable, that lists all env variables

  # List Env, Local variable and functions